nateinaction/fprime-project-builder/README.md

 ## Inputs

-_Note: Both the Composite Action and the Reusable Workflow take the same input_
+**Note**: Both the Composite Action and the Reusable Workflow take the same input

 | input           | default        | description               |
 |-----------------|----------------|---------------------------|